billwonggg/recipe-search/README.md

 #### After building the initial website, I consistently improved the user experience by deploying regular updates.
 I added new features such as the ability to click on recipes to reveal more information, a scroll to top button, an improved search-bar, and many other UI and functionality improvements.

+### Update - October 2022

+- Upgraded package versions (React 18, MUI 5.10, and more)
+- Removed some dependencies to reduce bundle sizes
+- Reworked loading UI with skeletons
+- Various bug fixes and improvements

 ### Desktop Preview:

 <img src="./images/laptop.png" width="750">